Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 Tracker condition:
  * ``@tracker.name`` either with ``= 'release'`` or ``IN('release', 'sprint')``, get all trackers with corresponding short name.

 There cannot be multiple conditions on  ``@project``.
-For example, the following query will be rejected: ``FROM @project.category = 'Type::Helpdesk' AND @project.name = 'foo'``).
+For example, the following query will be rejected: ``FROM @project.category = 'Type::Helpdesk' AND @project.name = 'foo'``.
 Similarly, there cannot be multiple conditions on ``@tracker``.
 For example, the following query will be rejected: ``FROM @tracker.name = 'sla' AND @tracker.name = 'request'``.
 If only the project condition is given, then it gets all trackers from corresponding projects (for example: ``FROM @project.name = 'foo'``).
 If only the tracker condition is provided, then it matches the trackers from the current project (for example: ``FROM @tracker.name = 'sla'``).
 It means that in a personal dashboard, the project condition is mandatory.

-To provide both conditions, you can use ``AND`` between them.
+To provide both conditions, you must use ``AND`` between them.
 There is no restriction for the order of the conditions.
 For example: ``FROM @project.category = 'Type::Helpdesk' AND @tracker.name = 'request'``

 ``ORDER BY``
 ''''''''''''